davidthaler/Python-wrapper-for-R-Forecast/doc/installation.rst

 Installation
 ============

-To use this package, you will need Pandas and R with the forecast package.
+To use this package, you will need Pandas, Matplotlib and R with the forecast package.
 You may also want to install the ``fpp`` package, which has useful time series data.
 If you install ``fpp``, then that will pull in ``forecast`` as a dependency, so that is all you need.